 - Refer the offender to a court for amending or discharging the order because the offender is unlikely to be able to comply with the order, for example due to ill health they cannot complete their community service or due to exceptional circumstances.

-If a person is convicted of an offence while they are on an ICO that is punishable by imprisonment in the ACT, interstate or overseas, then a court must cancel an ICO, unless this is not in the interest of justice.
-In this case the person completes the ICO in custody (s65 CSA Act).
+If a person is convicted of an offence while they are subject to an ICO that is punishable by imprisonment in the ACT a court must cancel an ICO, unless this outcome is not in the interests of justice.
+Upon cancellation the person completes the ICO in custody unless they successfully apply to the Board to have the ICO reinstated (section 65 of the CSA Act).

-If the Board cancels an Intensive Corrections Order (ICO), the person may seek re-instatement of the order after they have served at least 30 days in custody.
-They can apply earlier for re-instatement of an ICO if they believe there are exceptional circumstances (section 73 CSA Act).
+If the Board cancels an Intensive Corrections Order (ICO), the person may seek re-instatement of the ICO after they have served at least 30 days in custody.
+They can apply earlier for re-instatement if they believe there are exceptional circumstances (section 73 of the CSA Act).

 The Board can re-instate an ICO.
 This requires the Board to be satisfied that the offender will comply with the ICO obligations and conditions.
 The Board must consider an assessment about whether the offender is suitable for an ICO, usually provided in the form of a written report by ACT Corrective Services.

 Proceedings before the Board are not open to the public.
-The Board may decide to have the proceedings in a particular case open to the public, and it may also decide to make public the outcome of proceedings in a particular case (section 196(3) CSA Act).
-The latter decisions are subject to the requirements of the CSA Act including human rights legislation, the principles of natural justice and consideration of any adverse impacts or issues for victims.
+The Board may decide to have the proceedings in a particular case open to the public, and it may also decide to provide information about the outcome of proceedings in a particular case to third parties (section 196(3) of the CSA Act).
+The latter decisions are subject to the requirements of the CSA Act including human rights, the principles of natural justice, and consideration of any adverse impacts or issues for victims.